 - Now touch the other foot with the opposite arm.
 This motion should be continuous alternately touching each foot (as close as possible) with the opposite hand.

-Important: skip this stretch you are prone to low back pain or if it causes you any discomfort.
+Important: skip this stretch if you are prone to lower back pain or if it causes you any discomfort.

 - Start by standing with your feet shoulder width apart.